adekcz/codenames/README.md

 ## Instructions
 1. write your own words
 2. share main screen with all players
-3. send secret link with current gameplan to codemasters.
+3. send secret link with current gameplan to codemasters
+4. red team always starts
-4. more detailed instructions at the bottom of the screen
+5. more detailed instructions at the bottom of the screen

 hosted: http://michalkeda.com/uglycodenames